header-banner-garam-masala.jpg

 Origins of spices

-Written documents on Indian spices traced back to the first century (CE) in the Indian holy book, Ramayana.3 Spices are the soul and body of Indian cuisine, without them it’s impossible to create the taste, aroma, fragrance or flavour of authentic Indian food.
-In India, spices can be classified into three different categories, namely: Basic, Complementary and Aromatic spices.3 There were times when aromatic spices such as Saffron, nutmeg, and cardamoms were too expensive for all but the most affluent families, whereas basic spices such as chillies, coriander and cumin were cheaper and therefore affordable for the poor.4
+Written documents on Indian spices can be traced back to the first century (CE) in the Indian holy book, Ramayana.3 Spices are the soul and body of Indian cuisine.
+Without them, it’s impossible to create the taste, aroma, fragrance or flavour of authentic Indian food.
+In India, spices can be classified into three categories: Basic, Complementary and Aromatic spices.3 There were times when aromatic spices such as Saffron, nutmeg, and cardamoms were too expensive for all but the most affluent families, whereas basic spices such as chillies, coriander and cumin were cheaper and therefore affordable for the poor.4

 Fun Fact: Spices are also used for their medicinal properties in Indian traditional medicine, known as Ayurveda.
-Recently, fresh turmeric has gained acclaim for its antibiotic, antiseptic and anti-inflammatory effects.
-However, so far there are no scientific studies that support their health benefits in humans.5
+Recently, fresh turmeric has gained acclaim for its antibiotic, antiseptic and anti-inflammatory effects.5

 What is Garam masala?